Pallake: Literature

 There are many examples of pallakai in literature and drama.

 The most lengthy is the "Against Neaera" speech, in which a woman called Neaera and her husband are prosecuted for claiming citizen rights falsely for her and the children she bore to her husband.
 This was considered a very serious crime, especially in Athens, where citizenship was restricted to those with a citizen mother and father.
-The case made against her alleges that she was a pallake in Corinth and other cities, before coming to Athens.
+The case made against her alleges that she was a pallake in Corinth and other cities before she came to Athens.
 The defense speech, however, does not survive, but one such possible defense may have been that she was a mistress rather than a prostitute, which was a normal social practice.

-Another such example occurs in the text "Against the Stepmother for Poisoning", a speech by Antiphon.
+Another such example occurs in Antiphon's speech "Against the Stepmother for Poisoning."
 In this speech for the prosecution, it is alleged that a woman persuaded a pallake to poison her husband.